pavankumarh14/SprintPilot/README.md

 ## Overview

-A full-stack prototype that runs end-to-end with zero credentials in demo mode.
-The backend serves 13 endpoints backed by rich seed data covering a realistic 10-ticket backlog, 8 sprints of velocity history, an active Sprint 9 in progress on day 6, and a live slippage forecast.
-The frontend renders a dashboard, Gantt plan, drag-and-drop Kanban board, D3 dependency graph, and Monte-Carlo slippage charts — all wired to the API with no hardcoded values in the UI.
+A full-stack application that runs end-to-end with zero credentials in demo mode.
+The backend serves 20+ endpoints backed by rich seed data covering a realistic 10-ticket backlog, 8 sprints of velocity history, an active Sprint 9 in progress on day 6, and a live slippage forecast.
+The frontend renders a dashboard, Gantt plan, drag-and-drop Kanban board, D3 dependency graph, What-If Scenario Simulator, and Monte-Carlo slippage charts — all wired to the API with no hardcoded values in the UI.

-Ten service stubs are left intentionally incomplete for contributors to implement: the Monte-Carlo simulation engine, LLM dependency detector, capacity bin-packing scheduler, Slack/email notifier, and more.
+All backend services and frontend pages are fully implemented and functional.

 ---